Henry XI of Głogów: Life

 Henryk XI remained unmarried for a long time.
 At the end of his life, and under the pressures of his advisers, who acting on behalf of the Elector Albert III Achilles of Brandenburg, was arranged his marriage with one of the Elector's daughter, the twelve-years-old Barbara.
 In the marriage contract was stipulated that, in case of the Duke's death without issue, all his lands were passed to his wife, with reversion to her family.
 The wedding took place in Berlin on 11 October 1472.

 Henry XI died suddenly on 22 February 1476, probably poisoned by Brandenburg agents.
 He was buried in the Church of the Mother's Day in Kożuchów.

 After his death, broke a long succession war for the Duchy of Głogów.
 The next legitimate male heir of Henry XI was his cousin Jan II the Mad, former Duke of Żagań, who had to face the pretensions of the Elector of Brandenburg, Matthias Corvinus and the King of Poland.
 Only in 1482 was finally made an arrangement in Kamieniec Ząbkowicki, under which the towns of Krosno Odrzańskie, Sulechów, Lubsko, Bobrowice passed to Brandenburg.

 Henryk XI is negatively evaluated by both Polish and German historians.
-They accused him of incompetence and weakness.
-Also, he was a true prince of his time: he enjoyed eat, sleep and drink.
+They accuse him of incompetence and weakness.
+Nevertheless, he was a true prince of his time: he much enjoyed eating, drinking and sleeping.